 The Current Threat

 Every day hackers attempt to steal financial, business, personal, or otherwise sensitive information, orchestrate massive disruptions of businesses, or electronically spirit away trade secrets.
-The threat can emanate from computers half way around the world, computers next door, a disgruntled IT manager, or a soon-to-be ex-employee who steals, deletes, or otherwise compromises company information.
+The threat can emanate from computers controlled by criminals halfway around the world, criminals next door, a disgruntled ex-employee, or a hostile foreign government.

-Recently, we've seen a series of extraordinarily invasive and damaging data breaches that victimized some of our nation’s largest businesses, as well as federal, state, and local governments, with tens of millions of personal and consumer records stolen, computer systems infiltrated, impaired, and left open to attack by other criminals, and entire company systems seized up by ransomware.
-All types of businesses have been victimized, from banks to retailers, to mom-and-pop financial firms, to entertainment companies, to restaurant chains, to health care providers.
+Recently, we've seen a series of extraordinarily invasive and damaging compromises that victimized some of our nation’s largest businesses, as well as federal, state, and local governments, with tens of millions of personal and consumer records stolen, computer systems infiltrated, impaired, and left open to attack by other criminals, and entire company systems seized up by ransomware.
+All types of businesses have been victimized, from banks to large-scale retailers, to mom-and-pop financial firms, to entertainment companies, to restaurant chains, to hospitals and health care providers.
 Hacking can cost businesses millions of dollars each year, and ransomware can put them out of business altogether.
-Any estimate of the losses fails to capture the very real—but unquantifiable—personal harm suffered by victims of online crime, such as identity theft and sextortion.
+Any estimate of losses fails to capture the very real—but unquantifiable—personal harm suffered by victims of online crime, such as identity theft, stalking, and sextortion.

 The Cyber & Intellectual Property Crimes Section

 The Cyber & Intellectual Property Crimes Section is the focus of our District’s anti-cybercrime efforts, and the Section has been involved in every significant cybercrime case in our District since its inception.